 ✦ Price: 6 euro

 Do you want to know what it is like to stand in the windows?
 Do you want to learn how prostitutes become successful?
-Or do you want to see what a brothel looks like from the inside?
+Or, do you want to see what a brothel looks like from the inside?
 Then visit this Museum of Prostitution in Amsterdam, named Red Light Secrets.
 Here you can learn more about legal sex work in the Netherlands.

 Inside you can also read 10 ways how sex workers become successful.
 We listed three of them:

 Red Light Secrets used to be a building with real window brothels, but the city of Amsterdam bought it from a sex entrepreneur during Project 1012.
 The municipality wanted more variety in the Red Light District, so since 2014 the Museum of Prostitution has been around.
-Visit it and get educated about one of the oldest professions in the world.
+Visit this attraction and get educated about one of the oldest professions in the world.

 ✦ Hours: 10 AM – 12 PM

 One of the best hidden gems in Amsterdam is this secret church, located at number 40 on the Oudezijds Voorburgwal in the Red Light District.
 Our Lord in the Attic is one of the oldest museums in Amsterdam.
 The second oldest to be exact, only the Rijksmuseum is older.
 It was established in 1888, its attic served as a Catholic church for two centuries.
 A hidden church in which Catholics could worship covertly when it was forbidden to do so in public.